RimaZ1597/Biopython-Practice-Scripts-Sequence-Analysis-Exercises/README.md

 This repository contains a collection of small Python scripts created while learning and practising **Biopython** and fundamental bioinformatics operations.
 Each script focuses on a specific task—such as reading FASTA files, parsing GenBank records, translating sequences, computing nucleotide frequencies, retrieving sequences from NCBI Entrez, and more.

-These scripts are ideal for beginners, students, or anyone wanting hands-on practice with sequence analysis using Python.
+These scripts are ideal for beginners, students, or anyone looking for hands-on practice in sequence analysis with Python.

 ---

 ## Features

-✔ Read and parse FASTA files
+* Read and parse FASTA files
-✔ Read and process GenBank files
+* Read and process GenBank files
-✔ Work with Seq and SeqRecord objects
+* Work with Seq and SeqRecord objects
-✔ Translate DNA → Protein
+* Translate DNA → Protein
-✔ Extract ORFs and codon frames
+* Extract ORFs and codon frames
-✔ Retrieve sequences using NCBI Entrez API
+* Retrieve sequences using NCBI Entrez API
-✔ Calculate GC content, nucleotide frequencies
+* Calculate GC content, nucleotide frequencies
-✔ Work with multiple FASTA files
+* Work with multiple FASTA files
-✔ Simple search and filtering operations
+* Simple search and filtering operations
-✔ Practice scripts for fundamental bioinformatics logic
+* Practice scripts for fundamental bioinformatics logic

 ---